 Post-clinical research, which takes place after the drug is approved

-Preclinical research: Drug discovery and initial testing
+Drug discovery and initial testing

-For example, researchers learned that approximately 20% of all breast cancers have an abnormal amount of a specialized protein called HER2 that controls the growth and spread of cancer cells.
-Four drugs that specifically target HER2 have been developed: trastuzumab (Herceptin), lapatinib (Tykerb), pertuzumab (Perjeta), and ado-trastuzumab emtansine (Kadcyla).
-Now, a person diagnosed with breast cancer has her tumor tested to check for HER2 to find out if these drugs can be used to treat the cancer.
+For example, researchers learned that about 20% of all breast cancers have an abnormal amount of a certain protein.
+It is called HER2 and controls the growth and spread of cancer cells.
+Five drugs were created to target HER2: trastuzumab (Herceptin), lapatinib (Tykerb), pertuzumab (Perjeta), ado-trastuzumab emtansine (Kadcyla), and neratinib (Nerlynx).
+Now, a person with breast cancer has the tumor tested to check for HER2.
+It will show if these drugs can treat the cancer.
 Learn more about these targeted treatments.

 Drug developers and sponsors

 The U.S. Food and Drug Administration (FDA) does not develop or test drugs.
 Instead, medical research universities, government agencies such as the NCI, and drug companies find and test new drugs.
 The sponsor is the group that develops a drug.
 It does the research needed for the FDA to approve the drug.